PeterBHull/portfolio_simulation/README.md

 The rebalanced portfolio generally contains larger stocks than the bootstrapped one.
 However the difference is not as pronounced, particularly after 2008 when they are relatively even.

 # Conclusion
 The results of the paper can be replicated.
-It is quite clear that the rebalanced strategy is superior.
+It is quite clear that the rebalanced strategy is far superior.
 It is most likely that this is due to age, but further work should be done to confirm this.
+Either way it is interesting that the rebalanced portfolio is outperforming the bootstrapped one by so much, and there must be an underlying reason for this.